caniceirotiago/MusicApp-Final/README.md

 # RockStar Inc.

 ## Description
 RockStar Inc. is a music management system that allows users to explore, create and manage music collections.
 This system is divided into two main parts: the back-end, which handles the business logic, and the front-end, which offers a graphical interface for user interaction.
+This project received 20/20 grade.

 ## Functionalities
 User Management: The system supports different types of users, including customers and music creators.